Llangennech derailment: Accident

+Aftermath

 Dyfed-Powys Police set up an 800 m radius exclusion zone, and about 300 local residents were evacuated from their homes.
 They were later allowed to return.
 The railway between and was closed.
 Buses were laid on to replace passenger trains between those stations, with the journey taking more than 6 hours.
 The A4138 road was closed, to be reopened by midday, and the B4297 was also closed.
 Local road disruption was expected to last for several days.
 This was the first major accident involving a tanker train fire in the United Kingdom since the Summit Tunnel fire on 20 December 1984, (Note: A fire occurred in one wagon of a tanker train that was derailed at Stewarton, Ayrshire on 27 January 2009 when a bridge collapsed under the train.) and the second derailment and fire in two weeks, following the Stonehaven derailment.
 The derailment destroyed track over a distance of 250 m and also destroyed signalling cables in the area.
 On 6 September, it was claimed by Member of the Senedd and Deputy Transport Minister Lee Waters that the railway could be closed until December 2020.
 NR subsequently said the line would be closed until January 2021.
 It eventually reopened on 8 March 2021, seven months after the derailment.

 NRW said a significant volume of diesel had been spilled.
 (Note: 330000 L spilled, 116000 L burnt.)
 Some of this flowed into the River Loughor, whose estuary is a designated SSSI and a wildlife conservation area.
 Work to contain the spill commenced on 28 August.
 Local cockle and other shellfish picking was suspended following the spill on advice from the Food Standards Agency.
 By 1 September, diesel had spread as far as Crofty, Glamorgan, about 4+1/2 mi from the site of the derailment.
 Shellfish picking resumed in mid-October.
 Work to remove 12000 m3 of contaminated soil from the site began in December.